Cook Like Czechs

 ➜ Instructions with photos

-STEP 4: Cover the koblihy dough with a clean tea towel and let rise in a warm place for 45 minutes.
+STEP 7: Transfer the dough to a clean bowl that is at least twice the size of the dough.
+Cover with plastic wrap and let rise in a warm place for 40 minutes.

 Cutting rounds from yeasted dough.